 Grammar and punctuation

-How we use apostrophes, capitals, commas, hyphens, quotation marks, em dashes, plurals, numbers and abbreviations.
+How we use apostrophes, capitals, hyphens, quotation marks, em dashes, plurals, numbers and abbreviations.

-- sentence case which is the first letter capped and then lower case
+- sentence case for headings - the first letter of the first word of each sentence is capped and the rest are lower case

 - Annual Report 2018/19